Shania-S/Shania-S.github.io/README.md

 ## Project overview
-This is a simple self-introduction HTML page where I share a little about ==myself==.
+This is a simple self-introduction HTML page where I share a little about *myself*.
 Some of the elements can be reused as a template to build your own project.

 ## Sections
-The page has ==4 main== sections:
+The page has *4 main* sections:
 * Introduction
 * Personal interests
 * My CV